Perth Airport: 1988–2018: Growth and expansion

 On 22 November 2015 the domestic pier of terminal 1 was opened; the pier became the exclusive home to Virgin Australia.
-Virgin Australia's partner, Etihad Airways began daily direct services from its hub in Abu Dhabi on 16 July 2014; the pier ensures quick and seamless transfers between the two airlines.
+With Virgin Australia's partner, Etihad Airways, beginning daily direct services from its hub in Abu Dhabi on 16 July 2014; the pier ensures quick and seamless transfers between the two airlines.
 The pier is also connected to Terminal 2 via an elevated walkway allowing seamless transfer to Virgin's regional services without having to be re-screened.

 On 15 May 2016, the world's largest commercial jet airliner, the Antonov An-225 Mriya landed at Perth Airport, making its first visit to Perth and Australia.

+On 3 November 2016, construction of a commuter rail link to the airport was started, with Airport Central station on the Airport line linking the future consolidated terminal precinct with the greater Transperth railway network.
+The Airport line, which opened on 9 October 2022 and is underground below Perth airport, converges with the Midland line at Bayswater station.
+Also constructed was a pedestrian "skybridge" linking the station to Terminal 1.

 On 11 December 2016, Qantas announced that it would commence non-stop flights from Perth to London Heathrow with one of its newly acquired Boeing 787s.
 To achieve this the Qantas domestic terminals at terminals 3 and 4 were upgraded during 2017 to cater for international flights.
 Once completed the existing Qantas flights to Singapore and Auckland also migrated from terminal 1 to terminal 3 and 4, with all Qantas' international flights now departing from terminal 3's international section.
 Services to London started in March 2018.
-In June 2022 Qantas began direct flights from Perth to Rome to be operated on a seasonal basis, three times a week; this created Perth Airport's second direct connection to Europe.
-These services were followed by a direct service to Paris Charles de Gaulle beginning in July 2024, the third connection to Europe.

 In May 2018, Qatar Airways upgraded their Perth-Doha service from the Boeing 777 to the Airbus A380, making them the second airline to begin A380 services to Perth.
 Although this service was downgraded in 2020 during the COVID-19 pandemic, Qatar Airways would ultimately resume A380 services to Perth in December 2022.